Overview

 New tools can be added — design tools to be narrow and predictable so LLMs can rely on structured outputs.

-a dedicated mcp client for Zesty to utilize the Zesty MCP Server by accept a prompting + optional system instruction and forward that to a Gemini model, optionally invoking tools when X-Instance-Zuid is present to gather instance context for generation.
+A dedicated MCP client for Content.one to utilize the MCP Server by accepting a prompt + optional system instruction and forwarding that to a Gemini model.

 Text generation (example request)